jeshan/botodocs/README.md

 > Visit https://botodocs.com

+# Why
+I thought that the official docs has a lot of room to improve, so I built a "better" site in the meantime.

+# Features
+- lots of caching
+- better navigation
+- fast to load
+- shorter pages

 # Note to forkers:
 This project uses docsify to convert the markdown files into a simple static website.